-Acne and breakouts are one of the most common unwanted changes we see on the skin and it's one of the main reasons people reach out to us at GLO.
+Acne and breakouts are some of the most common (and unwanted) changes on the skin and one of the main reasons people reach out to us at GLO.
 No need to mention how these breakouts make us feel when we have them.
 I have heard many times over the years “Why am I still getting breakouts as an adult?”.
 We understand the frustrations and the self conscious feelings that come with this skin concern, and we are here to help!

 Here are my 10 fundamental rules to help fight acne.
-As every skin is different is important to note that the causes of breakouts can be different for each person however these fundamental rules will give you a head start in helping to stay on top of them.
+As every skin is different, it is important to note that the causes of breakouts can be different for each person too, however, these fundamental rules will give you a head start in helping to stay on top of them!

 1. Get professional advice and skin treatment options